Randy O. Overby, 62 - Austin Daily Herald

 Randy is survived by his wife Linda; sons Mathew Overby, and Raymond Overby; granddaughter Bailey Overby; father Carstin “Bud” Overby; siblings Linda (Lupe) Castellanos, Kathy Barnes, Cindy (Rod) McAlister, Peggy (Craig) Nelson, Wendy (Dwight) Overby, Tammy Overby, Jody (Bill) Finnegan, and Eddy Overby; brothers-in-law Randy Krulish, Robert (Dar) Krulish; sister-in-law Bonnie Krulish; aunts and uncles and nieces and nephews.

-Memorial services will be held at 3:00 pm on Saturday, May 7, 2022 at Clasen-Jordan Mortuary.
+Memorial services will be held at 3:00 pm on Saturday, May 7, 2022 at Clasen-Jordan Mortuary with Father John Sullivan officiating.
 Visitation will be held on Saturday afternoon from 1:00 pm to 3:00 pm prior to the service.
 Condolences may be expressed to the family at clasenjordan.com.